sf-wdi-24/modules/week-02-ajax-and-js-objects/day-03/module-01/readme.md

   </html>
   ```

-2. Next create element in your `index.html` where you will append the data from your template.
+2. Next create an element in your `index.html` where you will append the data from your template.
 Give this element an `id` (e.g. `results`) so you can select it with jQuery.

   ```html
   <body>